12 Jan 2023 • 4 min read

-Almost everyone has heard of vitamin C and knows how important it is for our health, but do you know why?
+Almost everyone has heard of vitamin C and knows how important it is for our health.
+But do you know why?

-Are you ready to see what vitamin C can do for you?
+Are you ready to see what vitamin C it can do for you?
 Discover some of the best benefits vitamin C has to offer in this handy guide.

 Vitamin C, also known as ascorbic acid, is an essential vitamin that you can find in lots of fresh fruits (especially the citrus variety) and veggies.

 Let’s find out what vitamin C is good for!

 These hormones help to regulate your mood and ability to concentrate.
-They also work with other hormones to help the body respond to exercise and stress.3
+They also work with other hormones to help the body respond better to exercise and stress.²

 Want to support your immune system while making your taste buds happy?
 Here’s a tasty way to up your vitamin C.